awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 1. If you are not already logging data events, choose the **Data events** check box\.

-1. For **Data event type**, choose the data event resource type \(S3 buckets, DynamoDBtables, S3 objects on AWS Outposts, Managed Blockchain nodes, S3 Object on Lambda access points, or Lambda functions\) that you want to log\.
+1. For **Data event type**, choose the resource type on which you want to log data events\.

 1. Choose a log selector template\.
 CloudTrail includes predefined templates that log all data events for the resource type\.
 To build a custom log selector template, choose **Custom**\.
 **Note**